New Student FAQ

 At the School of Education and Human Development, advisors are program-specific.
 To view your advisor, log into Student Information System (SIS), navigate to Enrollment, and then Advisor Information.

-SIS is the Student Information System and UVA’s official system of record.
-SIS is used to house all of your academic and enrollment information.
+SIS is the Student Information System.
+SIS houses all of your academic, enrollment, and financial information.
 You will use SIS to enroll in your courses as a UVA student.
-We recommend you start familiarizing yourself now with SIS by watching these videos.
-The SIS Help Center can be found here.
+We recommend you start familiarizing yourself now with SIS by visiting the SIS Help Center which can be found on the SIS login page.

-Canvas is the Learning Management system for the University of Virginia.
+Canvas is the Learning Management System for the University of Virginia.
+It is where you will access your course content and submit assignments.
+Log in with your Netbadge credentials.

 The Learning Design and Teaching Innovation team supports all teaching and learning activities that occur in online spaces.
 This includes, but is not limited to: